Hypnagogic pop: Impact and criticism

 Some of the tagged artists, such as Neon Indian and Toro y Moi, rejected the h-pop tag or denied that such a unified style exists.
 (Note: Daniel Lopatin said: "I don't think the hpop tag is representative of a movement or constituted by a select group of artists.
 I see it more as a discussion about nostalgia and its subliminal effects on culture.
 I don't see anything wrong with the tag—it's just a way of engaging with a phenomenon."
 Ariel Pink similarly found such tags to be simply a means of framing artists in an interesting way.
 John Maus rejected the "hypnagogic pop" tag, as he did not intend his music to evoke 1980s nostalgia.
 James Ferraro was uncertain whether he belonged under the h-pop umbrella and believed that the genre was "not really an influence on me".)
 The Guardians Dorian Lynskey called the hypnagogic tag "pretentious", while New York Times writer Jon Pareles criticized the style as "annoyingly noncommittal music".
 The latter described a showcase of such bands at the 2010 South by Southwest festival as "a hedged, hipster imitation of the pop they're not brash enough to make".
 Altered Zones contributor Emilie Friedlander prophesied in 2011 that Ariel Pink, John Maus, James Ferraro, Charles Free, Spencer Clark, and R. Stevie Moore would be remembered as musicians who "elevated the crackle and grain of low-fidelity recording ... and made the vocabulary of pop music and the preoccupations of the avant-garde seem a lot less incompatible than much of the previous century had implied."
-However, like Keenan, she later wrote of her disenchantment with the movement following the "deliberately cringeworthy" example of Ferraro's Far Side Virtual.
+However, like Keenan, she later wrote of her disenchantment with the movement, after hearing Ferraro's Far Side Virtual's "reclamation of the laptop" which made her "realise how out-of-hand the whole lo-fi conceit had become".
 (Note: Writing for a 2019 retrospective on chillwave, Friedlander expressed that Keenan "wasn't wrong in thinking that lo-fi music was becoming a piece with the industry to which it once represented an alternative".
 She followed in his disillusionment after the release of Far Side Virtual, "a half-joking reclamation of the laptop that ... made me realise how out-of-hand the whole lo-fi conceit had become.")
 Weeks after the album's release, Altered Zones shut down.
 (Note: The announcement came on November 30, 2011, the same day the website published an artist feature on Ferraro.)
 OESB also went defunct the same year.

-Usage of "hypnagogic pop" has since diminished, although the genre's "imagined sonic past" has sublimated into various pop culture zeitgeists.
+Hypnagogic pop's "imagined sonic past" has sublimated into various pop culture zeitgeists.
 Likewise, an affinity for the retro proved itself as a hallmark of 2010s youth culture.
 In a 2012 interview, Pink acknowledged that he was aware that he "was doing something that sounded like the trace of a memory you can't place" and argued that such evocations had become so ingrained into modern music that "people take it for granted".
-On websites such as Drowned in Sound, Dummy Mag, and Electronic Beats, hauntology and hypnagogic pop were ultimately supplanted by an interest in post-Internet artists.